A mystery is a divinely revealed truth whose very possibility before it is revealed cannot be rationally conceived.

 Jews had prayed the Shma since Moses’ time, but our Father emphasized one God, to break their adherence to Egypt’s many false gods.
 Jews say the Shma is the basis for their belief in one God as opposed to one triune God.
 Later, fulfilling Isaiah’s Prophecy, some Jews did not follow Rabbi Yeshua.

 By comparison, the Ten Commandments can be discerned in our unaided reason.
 Imagine a community of ten men and ten women.
-Each man has to constantly defend his woman against the other nine who would like to take her.
+Each man has to constantly protect his woman from the other nine men who would like to take her.
 Eventually, the men will agree on a law, “You shall not commit adultery.”